Where is the coldest place in the world where humans live?

 -

-The Oymyakon villagers survive the frightfully cold winters majorly by burning coal and wood for warmth.
+The Oymyakon villagers survive the exceptionally cold winters mainly by burning coal and wood for warmth.

 -

-Daytime and nighttime in the coldest place in the world where humans live vary according to the changing seasons.
-The duration of daytime in winter lasts just about 3 hours, but in summer it can be as much as 21 hours.
+Daytime and nighttime vary according to the changing seasons.
+In winter, daytime lasts just about 3 hours, but in summer, it can be as long as 21 hours.

 -

-There aren’t any hotels in Oymyakon and there’s only one school in the whole village.
+There aren’t any hotels in Oymyakon, and only one school in the village.

 -

-There is no commercial farming taking place in Oymyakon.
-The entire village is served by just a single shop and the residents can only buy things for their needs there.
+No commercial farming takes place in Oymyakon.
+A single shop serves the entire village, and the residents can only buy what they need there.

 -